 Coconut cream if you want to make dairy free zucchini muffins, otherwise heavy cream works too

 Coconut oil or melted butter – at room temperature

 Sugar free crystal sweetener – I like Monk fruit stevia blend but you can also use erythritol or crystal sweetener of your choice like coconut sugar if you want to make zucchini muffins paleo

-Xantham gum – this is optional but it prevent overly moist zucchini chocolate chips muffins, especially if you din’t squeeze out well the zucchini water
+Xanthan gum – this is optional but it prevents overly moist zucchini chocolate chips muffins, especially if you didn’t squeeze out well the zucchini water

 Sugar free chocolate chips – or cocoa nibs or crushed pecan, walnuts if preferred